canonical/mongodb-operator/documentation/tutorial.md

 juju ssh mongodb/0
 mongosh "<uri copied from juju run-action  database-integrator/0 get-credentials --wait>"
 ```
-*Note: be sure you wrap the URI in `"` with no trailing whitespace*
+*Note: be sure you wrap the URI in `"` with no trailing whitespace*.

 From there if you enter `db.test_collection.find()` you will see all of your original documents are still present in the database.

 ## Transcript Layer Security (TLS)
 [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
-Typically enabling up TLS within a highly available database and between a highly available database and client/server applications, requires domain specific knowledge and a high level of expertise.
-Fortunately, the domain specific knowledge has been encoded into Charmed MongoDB.
+Typically, enabling TLS within a highly available database, and between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
+Fortunately, the domain-specific knowledge has been encoded into Charmed MongoDB.
 This means enabling TLS on Charmed MongoDB is readily available and requires minimal effort on your end.

 Again, relations come in handy here as TLS is enabled via relations; i.e. by relating Charmed MongoDB to the [TLS Certificates Charm](https://charmhub.io/tls-certificates-operator).
 The TLS Certificates Charm centralises TLS certificate management in a consistent manner and handles providing, requesting, and renewing TLS certificates.